Sibanye Stillwater (SBSW) H2 2025 earnings summary

 H2 2025 earnings summary

-2025 marked a year of significant transformation, with a strategic refresh focused on simplification, operational excellence, and disciplined capital allocation.
+2025 marked a year of significant transformation, including leadership transition, a strategic refresh focused on simplification, operational excellence, and disciplined capital allocation.

 Financial highlights

-Net debt to adjusted EBITDA improved to 0.59x; gross debt reduced by 50% over two years, with net debt at ZAR 22.1bn and strong liquidity headroom.
+Net debt to adjusted EBITDA improved from 1.77x to 0.59x; gross debt at ZAR 39 billion, net debt at ZAR 22.1 billion, with strong liquidity headroom.

 Outlook and guidance